akhildevelops/wisdom/Readme.md

 ## Command line
-Download the binary from github releases and run it in the terminal to download any file from huggingface repo.
+Download the binary from  [latest github release](https://github.com/akhildevelops/wisdom/releases/latest) and run it in the terminal to download any file from huggingface repo.

 To download `config.json` from the repo [THUDM/codegeex4-all-9b](https://huggingface.co/THUDM/codegeex4-all-9b) run below:
 ```shell